 Lake Conroe Wrongful Deaths

 According to the Texas Parks and Wildlife Department (TPWD), 26 drowning or boating-related deaths occurred at Lake Conroe between 2010 and 2020.
 Since that report, many other boating accidents and near-drownings have occurred.
+But what is the primary cause of boating fatalities and accidents?
 Experts believe the gradual increase in accidents is due to increased overall activity on the lake.

 Do I Need an Attorney for a Boating Accident Claim?

 Nobody is required to hire an attorney for boating accidents, but it certainly helps.
 After an accident that results in damages or injuries, parties are likely to submit insurance claims.
 However, insurance companies exist to make a profit.
 They will likely offer you a lowball settlement if anything at all.

 Having an attorney on your side can not only protect you from saying something that could hurt your claim, but it can also help you take on the insurance company.
 Our attorneys know exactly how to negotiate with insurance companies, and we will help you fight for the compensation you deserve.

 Contact the Houston Boating Accident Lawyers at Reich & Binstock Today

 If you or someone you love has suffered injuries in a boating accident, the personal injury lawyers at Reich & Binstock are here for you.
 Our Houston boating accident lawyers are incredibly skilled when it comes to handling both insurance companies and injury lawsuits.
 To schedule a free consultation with a member of our team, please call our Houston law office at 713-622-7271 today.